 Pension Tapered Tax Relief

-The available pension savings annual allowance for tax relief is restricted for individuals with adjusted net income exceeding £240,000.
-These individuals have seen their standard allowance of £40,000 reduced by £1 for every £2 of income in excess of £240,000.
+Individuals with adjusted net income exceeding £240,000 will have their annual pension contribution allowance restricted.
+Their standard allowance of £40,000 will be reduced by £1 for every £2 of income in excess of £240,000.

 Individuals with an adjusted net income in excess of £312,000 will suffer the full reduction of their annual allowance to £4,000.
 No tax relief will be available for contributions in excess of this figure.